HaddeBOT/indra/README.md

 ◽️ Under themes, enable your theme by clicking the switch on the right.<br/><br/>

 >This theme is based on a character but I added options for you to change the theme image if you want.
+>You may want to use another image of the character.

 ```CSS
 --background-image: url('URL LINK');